By Kevin Pink, Marketing & Development Specialist

 – Financial Savings: This is the most obvious reason.
 Why buy a brand new computer when a few hours and $50 in new parts can keep your old one humming along?
 If your product is fairly-new, it may still be under the manufacturer’s warranty.
 Your repair could be free!

 -Waste Reduction: Before you throw, know where it will go!
-Modern electronics contain a lot of toxic material, including heavy metals and mercury.
+Modern electronics opens in a new windowcontain a lot of toxic materialopens PDF file , including heavy metals and mercury.
 If you throw them away, they end up in a landfill.
 Those toxic chemicals can leech into groundwater.

 -Job creation: Everyone brings their car to a shop for periodic repairs, right?
 Why do we just throw out our electronics when they stop working?
 According to IFixIt, there are 60,000 computer repair businesses in the US employing 175,000 people.
 These jobs are difficult to outsource to another country as well.
 Why would you ship your computer (to say nothing of a washing machine or oven) across the world for repair when you can take it downtown?